mobiata/MBRequest/README.md

 MBRequest runs on iOS 5.0 and above and OS X 10.7 and above.

-MBRequest also requires [MBCommon][MBCommon].
-MBCommon is included as a git submodule to this project.
-Or, if you'd rather, MBCommon can be downloaded directly from its [GitHub project page][MBCommon] or by running:

-    $ git clone git://github.com/mobiata/MBCommon.git

 ## Usage

-To include MBRequest in your applications, clone the MBRequest repository and include all of the MBRequest and MBCommon source files in your project.
+To include MBRequest in your applications, clone the MBRequest repository and include all of the MBRequest source files in your project.

-    $ git clone --recursive git://github.com/mobiata/MBRequest.git
+    $ git clone git://github.com/mobiata/MBRequest.git

 To reference any of the functionality defined in MBRequest, simply `#import "MBRequest.h"` at the top of your source file.